What is Black History Month?

 How can I get involved?

 Firstly, Black History Month Wales provides annual workshops and events to get involved with during BHM.
-This year, all the events are accessible online via their What’s On page on their website.
-They’re offering webinars and workshops throughout October 2020 for you to get your BHM celebrations on.
+You can check out the events via their What’s On page on their website.
+One great in-person event is running in collaboration with Windrush Cymru project at St. Fagans Museum.

 Alternatively, you can celebrate BHM individually or with your friends.
-Here’s a list of 10 ways that you can celebrate Black History Month (whilst abiding by local lockdown measures, of course):
+Here’s a list of 10 ways that you can celebrate Black History Month all from the comfort of your home.

 - Support a Black Business